DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 	app.UseDefaultFiles();
 	app.UseStaticFiles();
-	app.UseMvc(); //!
+	app.UseMvc(); /*!*/
 }
 ~~~

 ### Adding Controllers

-Create the "Controllers" folder and create three empty API Controllers: for Tasks, Links and the whole dataset:
+Create the **Controllers** folder and create three empty API Controllers: one for Tasks, another for Links and one more for the whole dataset:

 ![Gantt ASP.NET Core 2 adding controllers](desktop/adding_controllers.png)